-How do I get a mortgage in principle?
+How do you get an agreement in principle?

-Getting a mortgage in principle will help you to understand the value of the home that you will be able to afford, and is one of the first steps of the house buying process.
+Getting an agreement in principle will help you to understand the value of the home that you will be able to afford, and it is one of the first steps of the house-buying process.

-You can apply for a mortgage in principle in several ways:
+You can apply for an agreement in principle in several ways:

 - Online